305th Infantry Division (Wehrmacht): Second formation

-The 305th ID was reformed in Brittany (France) during the first half of 1943.
+The 305th Infantry Division was reformed in Brittany during the first half of 1943.

 After Mussolini's fall, the division was relocated in August 1943, to the Ligurian coast in the Italian theater of war.
-During Operation Achse, she was entrusted with the occupation of the military port of La Spezia, but could not prevent the escape of the Italian warships anchored there.
+During Operation Achse, the division was entrusted with the occupation of the military port of La Spezia, but could not prevent the escape of the Italian warships anchored there.

-In October, the division was moved to southern Italy in the eastern section of the Volturno Line, where she took part in defensive battles against the advancing 5th US Army.
-She then withdrew to the Sangro River in the eastern section of the Gustav Line.
-After the fall of the Gustav Line in the spring of 1944, the division, with the allies in close pursuit, marched towards Umbria and had to be replenished with troops from the 94th Infantry Division.
+In October, the division was moved to southern Italy in the eastern section of the Volturno Line, where it took part in defensive battles against the advancing 5th US Army.
+The division then withdrew to the Sangro River in the eastern section of the Gustav Line.
+After the fall of the Gustav Line in the spring of 1944, the division, with the Allies in close pursuit, marched towards Umbria and had to be replenished with troops from the 94th Infantry Division.

-Before retreating to the Gothic Line in the summer of 1944, she fought against Allied forces in Tuscany near Arezzo and in Casentino.
+Before retreating to the Gothic Line in the summer of 1944, it fought against Allied forces in Tuscany near Arezzo and in Casentino.
 From autumn 1944 to the Allied spring offensive in April 1945, the 305th division was stationed in Romagna, east of Bologna.
 The division was taken prisoner in May 1945 north of Lake Garda.